Course

 • Prior episode of postpartum depression

-• Lack of support from partner of family members
+• Lack of support from partners or family members

 • Financial problems or childcare issues

-• Prior history of mood changes temporarily associated with menstrual cycle or contraceptives
+• Prior history of mood changes temporarily associated with the menstrual cycle

-• Prior or current poor obstetric outcomes (e.g. previous miscarriage, preterm delivery, infant with a congenital malformation)
+• Prior or current adverse obstetric outcomes (e.g., previous miscarriage, preterm delivery, infant with health complications, vaginal laceration, unplanned C-section, maternal infection)

 • History of domestic violence